 Warning, this is not a very long article, lol.
 It’s an article made of up two articles.
 One I read, and then my reaction to the article I read.
-Ok, so reading around I came across an article/interview, on a website, how we made it in Africa.
+Ok, so reading around I came across an article/interview, on a website, about how we made it in Africa.
 The interview has been published below the line for all who wish to read.
 You may even read it now and then scroll up back to this reaction of mine.
 The article is about a US company, owned by a lady that visits Ghana to buy various fashion accessories and sells them in the USA.

-With the mass dispersion of Africans in the diaspora, the thousands of Ghanaians, Nigerians and other African nationalities across the world which we often brag about, why is such a success story of African fashion accessories sold abroad coming from a non African?
+With the mass dispersion of Africans in the diaspora, the thousands of Ghanaians, Nigerians, and other African nationalities across the world which we often brag about, why is such a success story of African fashion accessories sold abroad coming from a non-African?

-As FashionGHANA.com, despite us being the the most popular fashion blog for Ghanaian fashion, thanks to google, can you believe we get more press releases from outside Africa; such as Brazil, USA, UK and more.
+As FashionGHANA.com, despite us being the most popular fashion blog for Ghanaian fashion, thanks to google, can you believe we get more press releases from outside Africa; such as Brazil, USA, UK and more.
 And also from Nigeria rather than Ghana.
-Despite all the 100s of stories published, to date we’ve only had about 16 press releases sent to us from Ghanaian businesses, despite our site being viewed by 1000s everyday.
+Despite all the 100s of stories published, to date we’ve only had about 16 press releases sent to us from Ghanaian businesses, despite our site being viewed by 1000s every day.

 This is because it’s a small industry and it works like this.
 Some are affiliated with people who know people, who know people who consider us as competition, such as another blogger, or video filming blogger (vlogger), or another online boutique, or someone who maybe knows someone who knows someone who doesn’t like someone in the FashionGHANA.com team.
 So then they also refuse to work or send us information about their company to PROMOTE their OWN business.
 And at the end of the day we find it somewhere online and publish it anyways.
 Not because we set our actions on emotions or friendship, but because we have a commitment to the public and that job is to bring African fashion news to the public.